osteele/speech-provider/README.md

 - Automatic caching of Eleven Labs API responses to reduce API calls
 - Configurable cache duration for Eleven Labs responses

+## Used In

+This package is used in [Mandarin Sentence Practice](https://mandarin-sentence-practice.osteele.com), a web application for practicing Mandarin Chinese with listening and translation exercises.
+The app uses this package to provide high-quality text-to-speech for Mandarin sentences, with automatic fallback to browser voices when Eleven Labs is not available.

 ## API

 ### `getVoiceProvider(options)`